 To engage in a range of activities, directed by SLT, with forms.
 To monitor punctuality, attendance, uniform, equipment and offer pastoral support.
 To build a sense of community and team spirit within the form.
 Pastoral Manager

-To be the strategic lead on attendance and raising achievement in the year group.
+To be the strategic lead on attendance, supporting behaviour and raising achievement in the year group.
 PGO

-To respond to call outs, establish and monitor Behaviour Improvement Plans (BIPs), contact parents regarding serious incidents.
+To respond to call outs, establish and monitor supportive Learning Plans put in place for those on their caseload, contact parents regarding serious incidents.
 To sanction and reward for events in unstructured time.